 Mr. Vanderlip suggested about adding an item about queuing for cars.
 Chair Brinsfield said it is under Committee Suggestions and it may be accommodated at a future meeting.

-Roland Lebrun, San Jose, said someone should talk to the committee about bike capacity on the EMUs.
+Roland Lebrun, San Jose, said someone should talk about bike capacity on the EMUs.

 STAFF REPORT - Brent Tietjen

 Mr. Tietjen reported: